 Imon Bashir has been part of the MMT data engineering team as a data integration manager since 2018.
 In our interview, he gives us some insight into his daily work.

-As a data integration manager, I’m responsible for dataflows between external APIs on the one side and the people that handle data for our clients on the other.
-Defining what a client needs from a technical perspective and obtaining, transforming, importing, delivering and maintaining that data – my role incorporates all of these activities.
+As a data integration manager, I’m responsible for dataflows between external APIs on the one side and the people that need that data on the other side.
+Defining what a client needs from a technical perspective and obtaining, transforming, importing, delivering, and maintaining that data – my role incorporates all of these activities.

 To be honest, it’s never been about “that one project” but more about the diversity of what we do.
 From connecting the use of R or Python to using dozens of different APIs and UIs, there is always something new when it comes to working with an API for the first time.
 Or for example when already integrated APIs randomly start to change things without sending out notifications beforehand...

 I think I would switch back to working as a data analyst, a job I did prior to this one.
 It’s pretty similar but different in that a data analyst uses as input the data that I as a data integration manager create as my output.
 That means I would stop providing data and instead use data and create insights from that data for stakeholders.